lpacher/lae/fpga/labs/lab1/README.md

 [**switch-level modeling**](https://vlsiverify.com/verilog/switch-level-modeling)
 and can be useful for **modeling purpuses**.

-Further modify the modify the implementation of the inverter and replace the primitive instantiation with the actual CMOS inverter schematic depicted below:
+Further modify the implementation of the inverter and replace the primitive instantiation with the actual CMOS inverter schematic depicted below:

 <br />